 Borders goes on to say that social climbing gets a bad name because it often involves turning a cold shoulder.
 Even if some people don’t intentionally oppress others, they spend so much time and energy “climbing” that they rarely have any energy left to smile or chat with someone who can’t help boost their status.
 That’s interesting.

 - Someone who cares about being nice and sociable merely for their own gain – they’re not genuinely interested in their friends, but would throw them under the bus if it benefited them and they saw no consequences for themselves.
 This manifests itself in many different ways but in general, it reflects selfishness that is carefully masked.
-It can be hard to tell when you look at individual situations or incidences, but becomes clear when you looks at behavior habits.
+It can be hard to tell when you look at individual situations or incidences, but becomes clear when you look at behavior habits.
 (Source: Yahoo!
 Answers)

 - A social climber is someone who seeks social prominence, for example by obsequious behavior.
 (Source: Wikipedia)

-- Similar to an “attention whore”, but a social climber is anyone that becomes friends with someone else if they have something that they want, which we all know involves people.
+- Similar to an “attention whore”, a social climber is anyone that becomes friends with someone else if they have something that they want, which we all know involves people.
 They become ‘friends’ with people who “know people”.
 In turn, they become (or attempt to become) ‘friends’ with that first person’s more “popular” friends, leaving the first person behind.
-Repeats this cycle to “get to the top”, in their own mind, until they realize they are shallow and unable to like people for who they really are.
+This cycle repeats to “get to the top”, in their own mind, until they realize they are shallow and unable to like people for who they really are.
 Inevitably, they will be forced to “mature” beyond this.
 This usually pertains to girls more so than guys.
 (Source: Urban Dictionary)

 Social climbing can get pathological and downright nasty according to Borders.
 He uses the term road blocking to define behavior that deliberately excludes or sabotages people – with the (unconscious) intention of maintaining one’s perch on the social ladder.
 Road blocks can be as simple as quietly pulling out someone’s speaker application because you’d rather have the limelight to yourself – or as complex as creating a whole suite of false, libelous rumors about someone and spreading them on multiple fronts.